animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 [Appendix](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#appendix) in the Spring Framework reference documentation.

 <p class="note"><strong>Note</strong>: Spring Data Repository support uses a separate XML
 namespace.
-For more information about configuring Spring Data for GemFire Repositories, see
+For more information about configuring Spring Data for VMware GemFire Repositories, see
-<a href="repositories.html">Spring Data for GemFire Repositories.</a></p>
+<a href="repositories.html">Spring Data for VMware GemFire Repositories.</a></p>

-To use the Spring Data for GemFire XML namespace, declare it in your Spring XML configuration meta-data, as the following example shows:
+To use the Spring Data for VMware GemFire XML namespace, declare it in your Spring XML configuration meta-data, as the following example shows:

 ```highlight